rafal01010/PodQA/README.md

 ## Testing Methodology

-To evaluate the retrieval performance of the RAG application, we conducted a test using content from the Trash Taste podcast clips channel.
+To evaluate the retrieval performance of the RAG application, I conducted a test using content from the Trash Taste podcast clips channel.

 ### Test Data Creation

-1. **Source Selection**: We analyzed the most popular clips from the Trash Taste podcast clips channel, sorted by popularity.
+1. **Source Selection**: I analyzed the most popular clips from the Trash Taste podcast clips channel, sorted by popularity.

-2. **Question Generation**: From the top clips, we created 50 test questions using only the video titles (without accessing video content).
+2. **Question Generation**: From the top clips, I created 50 test questions using only the video titles (without accessing video content).
 This approach simulates real-world scenarios where users ask questions based on topics they remember or have heard about.

    **Examples of our question transformation process:**
    - Video title: *"The Filthy Frank era of YouTube was Something Else"*